 Strawberry - Dutch Country Roads

 The New Year’s Eve celebration in Harrisburg hosts a crowd of thousands in the state’s capital.
-At 60 seconds before midnight, a giant lit strawberry starts its descent from the top of the downtown Hilton Harrisburg to ring in the New Year.
-The evening includes live entertainment, dancing, arts and crafts for children and fireworks.
+At 60 seconds before midnight, a giant, lit strawberry starts its descent from the top of the downtown Hilton Harrisburg to ring in the New Year.
+The evening includes live entertainment, dancing, children’s arts and crafts and fireworks.

 Red Rose - Dutch Country Roads

 Lancaster starts the New Year when its signature red rose ascends at Binns Park.
 Symbolic of the War of Roses between Lancaster and York, the red rose celebration starts early and lasts through the evening.
-With more than 20 warm indoor performances, Countdown Lancaster is a family-oriented event filled with visual and performing entertainment ending in a midnight fireworks display.
-Festivities include a concert beginning at 10 p.m.
+With more than 20 indoor performances, Countdown Lancaster is a family-oriented event filled with visual and performing entertainment ending in a midnight fireworks display.

 White Rose - Dutch Country Roads